YashaPushak/GPS/README.md

 (which in turn, can of course impact the quality of the configurations found by GPS).
 GPS will clean up these files when it is done with them.
 However, for file systems that automatically back-up files, GPS and other algorithm configurators can still cause performance degradation.

-For this reason, it is *strongly* recommended to provide GPS with the location of a temporary directory where it can create these files without effecting the performance of the main filesystem.
+For this reason, it
+is **strongly** recommended to provide GPS with the location of a temporary directory where it can create these files without effecting the performance of the main filesystem.
 This directory should not be backed up, and should ideally be fast to write to.
-GPS does not share temporary files between processes.
-So if worker processes are operating on separate nodes of a cluster, it is unproblematic for each worker to have access to separate temporary file directories.

 The temporary directory can be specified using the `temp-dir` argument.
 For
 example: `--temp-dir /tmp`.

+GPS does not share temporary files between processes.
+So if worker processes are operating on separate nodes of a cluster, it is unproblematic for each worker to have access to separate temporary file directories.

 # Extended Usage Instructions